helm/charts/stable/traefik/README.md

 [Traefik](http://traefik.io/) is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.

+__DISCLAIMER:__ While this chart has been well-tested, testers have encountered occasional issues with the Traefik software itself.
+Be advised that your mileage may vary.

 ## Introduction

 This chart bootstraps Traefik as a Kubernetes ingress controller with optional support for SSL and